-Physician founded over 100 years ago, with the responsibility to provide for the health of the residents of Southwest Virginia, Johnston Memorial is a community hospital at its very core.
-We’ve grown and changed in order to meet that need in more advanced ways, but our commitment to that initial mission is as strong as ever.
-Over the last several years we’ve opened a brand new facility and added several key specialty services, including cardiac and cancer care.
-Most recently, we received a top Leapfrog Hospital Safety Grade of “A”, and The Joint Commission renewed our certification as a Primary Stroke Center.
+Physician founded over 100 years ago, with the responsibility to provide for the health of the residents of Southwest Virginia, Johnston Memorial Hospital is a community hospital at its very core.
+We've grown and changed in order to meet that need in more advanced ways, but our commitment to that initial mission is as strong as ever.
+Over the last decade, we've opened a brand-new facility and added several key specialty services, including cardiac and cancer care.
+Most recently, we opened the Children's Resource Center at Johnston Memorial in partnership with Ballad Health's Niswonger Children's Network.

-I’ve been fortunate to serve in Southwest Virginia for nearly a decade, and I’m pleased to be a part of the ongoing vision here at JMH and in our community.
+I've been fortunate to serve in Southwest Virginia for over a decade, and I'm pleased to be a part of the ongoing vision here at Johnston Memorial and in our community.
 I look forward to all we can accomplish together to help improve the health of our region and thank you for continuing to choose Johnston Memorial Hospital for your care.